Schedule of Events

 70th Welcome Event

-Members of the class of 1956 are invited to join your Reunion Planning Committee and classmates as we kick off this weekend of reconnecting.
+Members of the class of 1956 are invited to gather at Grinnell House to begin the weekend of connecting.

 Sips and Stars - Class of 2016